jesierski/jesierski/README.md

 -->

 👋 Hi, my name is Anja
-- 🌱 I’m currently learning more about Docker
+- 🌱 I’m currently learning more about DevOps
 - 🧠 I'm interested in data pipelines in the cloud
-- 🧰 I'm using Java, Python, SQL, and GitLab
+- 🧰 I'm using Docker, Java, Python, SQL, and GitLab
 - 📫 How to reach me: https://www.linkedin.com/in/jesierski/